Bloc/portfolio-kami/_portfolio/blocjams.md

 {:.center}
 ![]({{ site.baseurl }}/img/blocjams_fixedplayer.png)

 In the code here, I created a conditional that checked to see if `currentSoundFile == null`.
 If it was, it would set the song to the first song as well as set the `currentlyPlayingSongNumber` to 1 as well.

 ## Conclusion

-From producing the app with plain JavaScript first, then jQuery, then Angular, I was able to get a strong sense of how they could each achieve the same purpose but sometimes in much different ways.
-AngularJS was the most different from the other two because of how it is built for creating SPAs(single page applications) through controllers, services, and views.
-When going from JavaScript to jQuery, it felt much more like refactoring where many lines of code could be simplified into just a few lines in jQuery.
+From producing the app with plain JavaScript first then jQuery, I was able to get a strong sense of how they could each achieve the same purpose but sometimes in much different ways.
+When going from JavaScript to jQuery, it felt much like refactoring where many lines of code could be simplified into just a few lines in jQuery.
 Despite these, JavaScript is the foundation, and without building the application through plain JavaScript first, I would not have as good of an understanding of the DOM and how code is interpreted.
 I hope to be able to add more functionality to this app in the future such as the ability for users to add their own music and to personalize it for themselves.